What is crisis communication?

 1 / The pre-crisis phase:

 Despite an apparent calm, signs of weakness nevertheless begin to arise.
 The conditions for the onset of the crisis start coming together.
-Internally, disturbing rumours begin to appear, which should set the communication and IT departments into motion.
+Internally, disturbing rumors begin to appear, which should set the communication and IT departments into motion.

 2 / The acute crisis phase is when it really begins: